Managing People: Power-over versus Power-with

 Acknowledging that at times managers do need to make unpopular decisions, and often have to take control of a situation is not lost in the ‘power-with’ approach.
 The concept of ‘straight talk’ gives respect to the relationship and is equally important.
 Employees need to be clear around the boundaries and expectations, and this cannot occur without ‘straight talk’.

-In the end it is how we go about getting the best out of people, and a ‘power with’ approach may be the answer you are looking for, for yourself and your managers.
+In the end it is how we go about recognising the best in people, and a ‘power with’ approach may be the answer you are looking for, for yourself and your managers.

 What are your experiences?
 How has a “power-with” approach worked for you, either as a manager or as an employee?

-St Luke’s Innovative Resources is a publisher, and is a social enterprise of Anglicare Victoria.
-We publish resources that start conversations and bring strength based thinking to the process of individual and organizational change.
-We also offer tailor-made training and workshops for organisations across a range of topic areas.
+Innovative Resources is a publisher, and a social enterprise of Anglicare Victoria.
+We publish resources that spark conversations and bring strength-based thinking to the process of individual and organisational change.
+We also offer tailor-made training and tools workshops (both online and in person).

 Article by Georgena Stuckenschmidt